bhollis/maruku/tests/unittest/list2.md

 \begin{itemize}%
 \item This is a list item with two paragraphs.

 This is the second paragraph in the list item.
 You'{}re only required to indent the first line.
-Lorem ipsum dolo sit amet, consectetuer adipiscing elit
+Lorem ipsum dolor sit amet, consectetuer adipiscing elit.

 \item other